Loads of my favourite players play THIS mouthpiece.

 If you’ve been playing for a while and you’re starting to get an idea of the sound you want from your saxophone, that’s the time to consider upgrading to a mouthpiece like this.

-Pro players choose this mouthpiece because it works – it’s a good solid mouthpiece, it seals well, it sounds amazing – but then it’s up to you to work on your skills to get the sound you want from this mouthpiece.
+Pro players choose this mouthpiece because it works – it’s a good solid mouthpiece, it seals well, and it sounds amazing – but then it’s up to you to work on your skills to get the sound you want from this mouthpiece.

 Jody Jazz DV Features